ggrrll/hop_suiss_ada_project/README.md

 * [gathering information](5-gathering_information/races_information.ipynb) :

-> Extra steps to build, on top of `links2runs.csv`, a more complete table
+> Extra steps to build on top of `links2runs.csv` a more complete table
 > containing the scraped information plus the weather information and GPS
 > coordinates for each location when available.
 >